loraleonida/MechaCar_Statistical_Analysis/README.md

 - Lot 2 p-value: 0.61
 - Lot 3 p-value: 0.04

 For all the lots together, and the individual lots 1 and 2, the p-value is above the significance level of 0.05% and therefore we cannot reject the null hypothesis.
-This indicated the means from these 3 are statistically similar to the population mean of 1,500.
+This indicates that the means from these 3 are statistically similar to the population mean of 1,500.
 The p-value from lot 3 is below the significance level of 0.05% and therefore we can reject the null hypothesis.
-This indicates the mean of lot 3 is are statistically different from the population mean of 1,500.
+This indicates that the mean of lot 3 is statistically different from the population mean of 1,500.

 <img width="421" alt="Screen Shot 2022-07-04 at 4 06 54 PM" src="https://user-images.githubusercontent.com/101693004/177933639-c336c178-448e-48dd-b0ee-7a267d6ce7ee.png">